balmbees/dynamo-types/readme.md

 4. Attribute
    - Type Support (Number / String / Boolean / Array / Object / Buffer)
    - TimeToLive
+5. DAX Support
+   - You can specify this by setting connection of table.
+   - WARNING: aws-dax-sdk has a lot of problems including critical performance issue.

 Also, dynamo-types let you overcome several limits that dynamoDB or its sdk has.